 We began by identifying various open source software packages that can serve as selfhosted alternatives to GitHub.
 These included GitLab Community Edition (CE), Gitea, Gogs, cgit, RhodeCode, and SourceHut.
-We limited ourselves to platforms with a web-git interface similar to mainstream centralized platforms like GitHub and GitLab, and so chose to exclude command-line only source code management like GitoLite, as well as more general project management software like Jitsi and Phabricator.
+We limited ourselves to platforms with a webgit interface similar to mainstream centralized platforms like GitHub and GitLab, and so chose to exclude command-line only source code management like GitoLite, as well as more general project management software like Jitsi and Phabricator.
 For each software package, we identified a snippet of HTML from each package's web interface that uniquely identifies that software.
-Often this was a version string or header, such as <meta content="GitLab" property="og:site\name">.
+Often this was a version string or header, such as <meta content="GitLab" property="og:site_name">>.

-We then turned to Shodan [28] to find hosts running instances of each software package.
+We then turned to Shodan [30] to find hosts running instances of each software package.
 Shodan maintains a verbose port scan of the entire IPv4 and some of the IPv6 Internet, including response information from each port, such as the HTML returned by each web server.
 This port scan is searchable, allowing us to list all web servers open to the public Internet that responded with our unique identifier HTML snippets.
 Notably, Shodan scans only include the default web page from each host, so if a web server hosts multiple websites and returns different content depending on the host in the HTTP request, then we will miss all but the front page of the default website.
 Therefore, Shodan results should be considered a strict under-count of public instances of these software packages.
+However, we have no reason to believe that it is a biased sample, as there are trade-offs to dedicated and shared web hosting for organizations of many sizes and purposes.

 We narrowed our study to the three software packages with the largest number of public instances: GitLab CE, Gogs, and Gitea.
-Searching Shodan, we found 59596 unique hosts.
-We wrote a web crawler for each software package, which would attempt to list every repository on each host, and would report when instances were unreachable (11677), had no public repositories (44863), or required login information to view repositories (2101).
+Searching Shodan, we found 59,596 unique hosts.
+We wrote a web crawler for each software package, which would attempt to list every repository on each host, and would report when instances were unreachable (11,677), had no public repositories (44,863), or required login information to view repositories (2101).
 We then attempted to clone all public repositories, again logging when a repository failed to clone, sent us a redirect when we tried to clone, or required login information to clone.
-For each successfully cloned repository, we checked the first commit hash against the GitHub API, and set aside repositories that matched GitHub content (see Sec.
+For each successfully cloned repository, we checked the first commit hash against the GitHub API, and set aside repositories that matched GitHub content (see Sect.
 2.4).
 We discarded all empty (zero-commit) repositories.
-This left us with 45349 repositories from 1558 distinct hosts.
+This left us with 45,349 repositories from 1558 distinct hosts.